betaiotazeta/AutoShiftPlanner/docs/index.md

     - have some eventual breaks of the desired break duration
     - minimum and maximum quantity of consecutive hours
     - minimum amount of employees present at the same time
+    - minimum amount of hours for overnight rest
     - all mandatory shifts must be satisfied
     - not too much or not enough staff present
 - no installation needed